egomezsumma/bootcamp-workshop/Module-05/README.md

     git remote add origin git@github.com:your_user/your_repo.git
     git push -u origin master

-## Excercise 1 - Adding a new feature
+## Exercise 1 - Adding a new feature

 Now that your code is in GitHub, the person you picked will be contributing to your repo and viceversa with a small improvement (make sure that is small so you implement this quickly).